segmentio/analytics-angular/README.md

 > **Tip!** Other hooks might be better for other situations.
 You can see the [Angular docs on lifecycle hooks](https://angular.io/guide/lifecycle-hooks) for more information.

 ### Track Calls with Transitions
-[Transition](https://angular.io/guide/transition-and-triggers) wrapper components control when UI renders.
-Transitions, such as `@animation.start` and `@animation.done`, are fired for different times in a component lifecycle.
-In this example, when the `Toggle` button is clicked, our text is rendered, and the `@animation.done` trigger fires a `track` event.
+[Transition components](https://angular.io/guide/transition-and-triggers) control when UI elements render.
+Transitions, such as `@animation.start` and `@animation.done`, are fired at different times during a component lifecycle.
+In this example, when the `Toggle` button is clicked, some text is rendered, and the `@animation.done` trigger fires a `track` event.

 ```javascript
 @Component({